Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » How Much Chocolate Is Dangerous To Dogs?

 The truth about cats and dogs and chocolate

-Dog size and breed can mean the difference between danger or discomfort.
+As you would have noticed, how much chocolate is toxic to dogs is dependent on dog size and breed.
+It can mean the difference between danger or discomfort.
 For instance, a Corgi who’s broken into your secret chocolate stash could be in more danger than a Great Dane.
 (Speaking of big dogs, check out the biggest dog in the world).

 Likewise, cats can also get a lot sicker from a smaller portion of chocolate than dogs.
 Their smaller body mass index makes them more susceptible to stronger effects.
 (Why not read up on the average cat weight.)